culturesofknowledge/site-edit/readme.md

 Enable simple data exporter
 ---------------
-Change owners of the data folder to www-data
+Change owners of the data folder to www-data (that is the www-data inside the container, usually the id is 33)

-    chown 33:33 docker-exporter/exporter/exports exporter/exporter_data
+    chown 33:33 docker-exporter/exporter/exports docker-exporter/exporter/exporter_data

 Start (restart) server